kyoka-miy/chat-app/README.md

 # Chat App

-This is a chat application built using Next.js, TypeScript, and Tailwind CSS.
-It provides features such as chat rooms, a sidebar for navigation, message sending.
+This is a chat application built using Express, TypeScript, and Next.js.
+It provides features such as real-time chat, adding friends and login/sign up.

 ## Technologies Used

 - **Frontend**: Next.js, TypeScript, Tailwind CSS
-- **Backend**: Node.js, TypeScript, MongoDB, Firebase Admin SDK
+- **Backend**: Node.js, Express, TypeScript, MongoDB, Socket.io, Firebase Admin SDK

 ## Deployed URL